changhaowu/changhaowu.github.io/_posts/2024-06-23-How-the-Domestic-Economics-Machine-Works-Practice.md

 - **Pressure from Forex Outflows**: The yield gap between domestic and international level leads to capital outflows.
 - **Challenges to Exchange Rate Stability**: The impact of these forex outflows on the stability of the RMB exchange rate.

 Let's us check what the domestic market works on.
+This part is the motivation that helps me write the post.
+As I entitle the blog as How the domestic economics machine works, it's the practice case, after I have read Dalio's paper about the Dalio's how ecomomics machine works.

 In the past three-years, the expansion from private enterprise sectors and traditional sectors is slow down, which can be supported by the official PMI data in China, which fell through 50 threshold regularly in the past three years.
-As the real estate works as a pivotal power on the growth of these sectors.
-The illustration depicts the inner circulation of real estate:
+As the real estate works as a pivotal power on the growth of these sectors for decades years.
+The illustration simply depicts the inner circulation of real estate:

 {:refdef: style="text-align: center;"}
 <img src="/images/2024-06-23-How-the-Domestic-Economics-Machine-Works-Thoughts/inner_loop.jpg" alt="shadow_bank_system" style="zoom:96%;" />